adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 For my embedding, I focused on statistics that distill kinematic information around various rates of change.
 I chose the following statistics in particular because, while capturing key movement descriptions, they are independent of the trajectory's length, sample frequency, and starting location:

-* mean velocity
+1. mean velocity
-* standard deviation of velocity
+1. standard deviation of velocity
-* mean acceleration
+1. mean acceleration
-* standard deviation of acceleration
+1. standard deviation of acceleration
-* ratio of bounding rectangle to arc length
+1. ratio of bounding rectangle to arc length
-* the lowest 50 fft frequencies in both x and y.
+1. the lowest 50 fft frequencies in both x and y

 After computing these, the embedded trajectories (a ~100-dimensional space) are then rotated via PCA into a space where I keep only the first ~10 principle components.
 This output, finally, is what I pass to the classifier.

-# I designed a pipeline to allow rapid experimentation on metric sets
+# **A pipeline to allow rapid experimentation on metric sets**

 I knew I would have to iterate through many combinations of statistics to maximize visual clustering.
 Further, it seems likely that Pathr will probably require custom metric sets for each new retail space they're analyzing--there is probably not a one-size-fits-all solution, at least not yet.